illtellyoulater/my-ctcos/README.md

 # My CTCOS
 My Contributions to ChromeOS (CTCOS)

-Here, I have Google Play Store applications that are otherwise unavailable for download in ChromeOS format anwywhere ele.
+Here, I have Google Play Store applications that are otherwise unavailable for download in ChromeOS format anwywhere else, and informational guides (with pictures!) to help you setup, run and create your own ChromeOS compatible applications.
-On some of them I worked hard to make into COS applications, and others, were blissfully easy.
+Enjoy!

-My contributions allows you to run many seperate apps on ChromeOS & on any platform that supports Chrome.
-Enjoy.
+> Please read the LICENSE.txt

 ## Instructions